Activation of metrologically useful genuine multipartite entanglement: Relation to the bitflip code

+Even if the initial state is ideally within the desired subspace of \RES{obs:maxfqstates}, in practice, due to imperfect preparation or noise during the dynamics it can eventually be outside, where metrologically useful GME activation is no longer guaranteed.
+Here, we suggest a method to transform states not living in the subspace of \RES{obs:maxfqstates} into the subspace of \RES{obs:maxfqstates} based on ideas stemming from quantum error correction.
+This is to make sure that they can achieve maximal metrological performance with our scheme.

-Such a step can be used to transform the initial state of the metrology and move it to the desired subspace.
-Note that we do not need to restore or protect a given quantum state, as usually the case in error correction.
-We need only to keep a quantum state that is useful for metrology.
-This method can be used also throughout the dynamics.
-Moreover, we do not even have to carry out the error correcting step.
+Error correction has been considered for quantum metrology \cite{Dur2014Improved,Kessler2014Quantum,Zhou2018Achieving}.
+Using a bitflip error correcting code, a single qubit is stored in many qubits in the subspace mentioned in \RES{obs:maxfqstates} \cite{Shor1995Scheme,Steane1996Multiple-particle,Gottesman1996Class,Nielsen2011Quantum}.
+The syndrome measurements and restoring steps of the bitflip code can be used to move the state into the desired subspace even in our case.
+Note that we do not need to restore or protect a given quantum state, which is usually the case in error correction.
+We need only to obtain a quantum state that has a large metrological gain.
+The error correcting step mentioned above can be carried out initially, and also throughout the dynamics.
+We can even avoid applying the correcting step.
 It is sufficient to employ a different Hamiltonian to states with different syndrome measurement results.

-It is interesting to discuss the relation of our scheme to error correction in quantum metrology \cite{Dur2014Improved,Kessler2014Quantum,Zhou2018Achieving}.
-In the usual error correction scheme correcting bitflip errors, a pure state $\sum_{m,n=0,1} d_{mn} \ket{m} \otimes \ket{n}$ is stored as $\sum_{m,n=0,1} d_{mn} \ket{m}^{\otimes {M}} \otimes \ket{n}^{\otimes {M}},$ where $M$ physical qubits are used to encode a logical qubit.
-One can see that even the two-qubit state $(\ket{00}+\ket{11})\sqrt2$ is encoded as a highly entangled GHZ-state.
-In contrast, in our case, we have $M$ copies of the state that are not entangled to each other and will become slightly entangled during the metrology, which makes our scheme more appropriate for a realization with present day or near future technology.
-Thus, our scheme is promising from the point of view of the noisy, intermediate-scale quantum (NISQ) era \cite{Preskill2018Quantum}.
+We also analyze further relations to error correction in \SUPP{app:errcorr}.